harsha711/dk_project_2/ai_usage_log.md

 -   Keep code modular (separate files for api calls if needed)

 Start with a working skeleton I can build upon.

+**Prompt**: Create relevant documentation of features, architecture and readme

+# 20 December 2025